 Here are the types of credit accepted:

-• Relevant undergraduate general education or electives completed with a C or higher from an institution accredited by an organization recognized by either the U.S. Department of Education or CHEA
+- Relevant undergraduate general education or electives completed with a grade of C or higher through an institution accredited by an organization recognized by either the U.S. Department of Education or CHEA

-* Please Note: International Sports Sciences Association’s school code for the CLEP examination is: 4898.
+Please Note: International Sports Sciences Association College of Exercise Science’s school code for the CLEP examination is: 4898.

 Credit earned in repeatable required courses may be applied only once to the degree requirements.

 Some study abroad programs, upon approval, may satisfy some general education and/or elective requirements.

 Relevant experiential learning as gained through the military and evaluated by the American Council on Education (ACE) for undergraduate credit can satisfy some general education or elective requirements.
 Official military transcripts are required.
 This institution does not award credit for any other prior experiential learning.

 Credit awarded for experiential or equivalent learning, including credit-by-examination, cannot exceed 25 percent of the credits required for the degree.

 International Sports Sciences Association holds articulation agreements with: